 What platforms is Outbreak: Shades of Horror available on?

-Outbreak: Shades of Horror is available on Xbox Series X|S and Windows PC.
-With Xbox Play Anywhere, progress can carry over across devices with cross-save support.
+Outbreak: Shades of Horror runs on Xbox Series X|S and Windows PC.
+Xbox Play Anywhere means your progress transfers between devices automatically.

 Does the game support cross-platform multiplayer?